-Study unlocks trove of public health data to help fight deadly contagious diseasesNovember 27th, 2013 in Diseases, Conditions, Syndromes /
+Study unlocks trove of public health data to help fight deadly contagious diseasesNovember 27, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 In an unprecedented windfall for public access to health data, University of Pittsburgh Graduate School of Public Health researchers have collected and digitized all weekly surveillance reports for reportable diseases in the United States going back more than 125 years.